not-na/particlesim-pico/README.md

 Pico / RP2040.
 To flash the firmware, hold down the BOOTSEL button *before* plugging the board in the USB port.

+Alternatively, you can hold down `SELECT` and press `RESET` while select is pressed.

-After a few seconds, a new flash drive with the name `RPI-RP2` or similar should show up in your file manager.
+After a few seconds, a new flash drive with the name `RPI-RP2` should show up in your file manager.
 Simply drag the new firmware UF2 file onto this drive.
 If successful, the Pico will unmount itself automatically and start the new firmware.